SpecFlowOSS/SpecFlowWiki/FAQ.md

 <h1 id="Troubleshooting>Troubleshooting</h1>

 ## After upgrading to SpecFlow 2 from 1.9, I get the message "Trace listener failed. -> The ScenarioContext.Current static accessor cannot be used in multi-threaded execution.
-Try injecting the scenario context to the binding class.
-See http://go.specflow.org/doc-multithreaded for details."
+Try injecting the scenario context to the binding class"

 Make sure you have regenerated the `.feature.cs` files after upgrading.
 If you do not do this, you will receive this exception when accessing ScenarioContext.Current.